dlcs/protagonist/docs/rfcs/022-stub-assets.md

 If we use space 0 for _all_ stub assets we can make the validation logic work slightly differently - all fields will act as they do with other spaces with the exception that:

 * `"origin"` and `"mediaType"` are optional.
 If not supplied they gain placeholder values.
-* `"deliveryChannel"` must be `none`, anything other value is rejected.
+* `"deliveryChannel"` must be `none`, any other value is rejected.

 > [!NOTE]
 > Do we want to do this?
-I'm not sure if different validation logic is better than consumer passing random values?
+I'm not sure if different validation logic is better than the consumer passing random values?
 Restricting use of none makes sense.

 The API can shortcut assets and auto-finish them, no need to notify Engine at all.